-16 Mar Coronavirus Scams: What the FTC is Doing
+16 Mar COVID-19 scams: what the FTC is doing

 Scammers are taking advantage of fears surrounding the Coronavirus.1.
 What the FTC is Doing